Heartbreaking Scene: Endangered Orca Pushes Lifeless Body Of Dead Baby Around For Days

 “The cause is lack of sufficient food resources in [the orca’s] foraging area.
 There’s not enough food, and that’s due to environmental reasons,” Ken Balcomb, the Founder of the Center for Whale Research told CNN.
 “The hatcheries are not working.
 You’re genetically homogenizing the populations and they’re smaller and less fit and more expensive to produce.”

-But our understanding the source of the problem, sadly, is little help to J35, who is still reeling from the loss.
+But our understanding the source of the problem, sadly, is little help to J35, who would carry her dead calf 1,000 miles over the next 17 days.
 Balcomb surmises that the forlorn orca was well aware her calf was dead, but felt the need to hold on for a few more hours before letting go forever.

 “They know the calf is dead,” Balcomb said.
 “I think this is a grieving or a ceremonial thing done by the mother.
 She doesn’t want to let go.
 She’s probably lost two other calves since her first offspring eight years ago.”